Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 3.1 Higher tok/sec != efficient model (tok/J)

-Tok/s (left half) and tok/J (right half) are intentionally both shown, a faster mode does not always mean a more efficient one.
+Tok/s and tok/J side by side - see Figure 2.
+A faster mode does not always mean a more efficient one.

 • MAXN beats 25W on raw tok/s for some models but loses on tok/J because its power increase outpaces the throughput gain for ctx = 2048, gen = 256.